 (a) 401(k) Plan.
 As soon as administratively feasible after the Closing Date, Purchaser shall cause the trustee of Purchaser’s 401(k) plan trust to accept direct rollovers from Seller’s 401(k) plan trust for each Continuing Employee electing the same with respect to his or her vested account thereunder.
 Such direct rollovers shall be made in cash and participant promissory notes for any outstanding loans of such Continuing Employees under Seller’s 401(k) plan.

 (b) Vacation and Sick Leave.
-Purchaser acknowledges and agrees that for the Protected Period each Continuing Employee shall be entitled to accrue annual paid vacation and sick leave on a basis at least equal to the annual paid vacation and sick leave that which the Continuing Employee would have accrued under Seller’s vacation and sick leave policies, as in effect immediately prior to the Closing Date.
+Purchaser acknowledges and agrees that for the balance of the calendar year in which the Closing Date occurs each Continuing Employee shall be entitled to the annual paid vacation and sick leave the Continuing Employee accrued for the calendar year in which the Closing Date occurred.
+For the next following calendar year, the Continuing Employees shall be entitled to vacation and sick days in accordance with the annual vacation and sick leave plans then maintained by the Purchaser and it Affiliates.

-(c) Nonqualified Pension Liabilities.
-Purchaser shall assume, or shall cause the Acquired Companies to assume, any and all benefit liabilities of the Continuing Employees under the nonqualified pension arrangements established or maintained by Sellers for one or more of the Continuing Employees.
+(c) {{Nonqualified Pension Liabilities.
+Purchaser shall assume, or shall cause the Acquired Companies to assume, any and all benefit liabilities of the Continuing Employees under the nonqualified pension arrangements established or maintained by Sellers for one or more of the Continuing Employees.}} NEED ADDITIONAL INFORMATION

-(d) Substitute Equity Awards.
+(d) {{Substitute Equity Awards.
 Effective as of the Closing Date, Purchaser shall grant to each Continuing Employee who forfeits or otherwise loses a Seller equity-based award on the Closing Date a Purchaser equity-based award [of comparable value (based on a reasonable Black-Scholes valuation)] to the forfeited or cancelled Seller award.
-Seller shall provide Purchaser with a schedule of such forfeited equity awards and their terms as soon as reasonably practical following the Closing Date.
+Seller shall provide Purchaser with a schedule of such forfeited equity awards and their terms as soon as reasonably practical following the Closing Date.}} NEED ADDITIONAL INFORMATION

 Section 4.
 Other Liabilities and Indemnities.